Rock Scully: Personal life

 Although they never legally married, Scully was in a relationship with Kemetic priestess Nicki Scully from 1969 to 1984; they had a daughter, Sage.
 He also raised her daughter from a previous relationship (Acacia, also known as Spirit) and fathered a son (Luke) in a previous relationship.
 Luke died in the 2004 Indian Ocean earthquake and tsunami while vacationing in Thailand.
 During the Grateful Dead's 1974 European tour, he engaged in a brief liaison with and may have married Lady Carolyne Christie, the niece of Lawrence Dundas, 3rd Marquess of Zetland.
 Scully's brother has subsequently expressed doubts about the legality of the union, which Scully misrepresented to his common-law wife as a green card marriage.
 Christie later married Roger Waters of Pink Floyd.

 Following his separation from the Grateful Dead, Scully worked as a concert promoter near Lake Tahoe before moving to Louisville, Kentucky, where he operated an automotive paint shop for three years with his longtime companion, former Grateful Dead associate Amy Moore.
-Shortly after relapsing, he broke up with Moore and returned to California in 1992.
-While he attempted to reclaim his old position, Scully found that his job "had been usurped by others."
+Shortly after relapsing, he broke up with Moore and returned to California in 1992 where he attempted to reclaim his old position but found his job "had been usurped by others."
 Nevertheless, he remained on amicable terms with the group, as evidenced by a 2010 group interview with Scully, Phil Lesh and Bob Weir.

-Scully died of lung cancer on December 16, 2014, in Monterey, California.
-There, he spent his final years serving as caregiver to his ailing mother following the death of his second wife, Frankie, while also participating in local civic life after regaining his sobriety.
+Scully died of lung cancer at age 73 on December 16, 2014, in Monterey, California.
+He spent his final years in Monterey serving as caregiver to his ailing mother following the death of his second wife, Frankie, while also participating in local civic life after regaining his sobriety.
 In a series of tweets, Grateful Dead lyricist John Perry Barlow eulogized his friend, culminating in the following observation: "Though occasionally fraudulent, you were always the real thing."
+He was remembered by the Rolling Stone as the "manager of the Grateful Dead from their early Haight-Ashbury days up until 1985."